masforce/test-cdss-git-training-repo/README.md

 Test repository for CDSS Git training.
 # test-cdss-git-training-repo #

-This is a test repository used with the CDSS Git Training.
+This is a test repository used with the CDSS Git Training!

 ## Contents ##